What is the IHG?

 IHG if you wish to be.

-previous IHG Awards presentations.
-The Guild is in no way officially affiliated
+in no way officially affiliated

-serves as Awards Administrator.
+served as Awards Administrator.
 For information on the International Horror

 Guild Awards, contact Paula